Mastering How to Change Password on iPhone Securely

 Step 4: Enter your old passcode once more to verify your identity.

 This simple process allows you to regularly update your passcode for enhanced security.
 It’s good practice to change your iPhone passcode every few months, especially if you suspect someone might have seen you enter it.
+If you struggle to remember complex codes, using a reputable password manager that syncs with iOS can be a real lifesaver.

 How to Change Apple ID Password If Forgotten